PostgreSQL vs DynamoDB: Use Cases and Trade-offs

 }).promise();

-- High-traffic applications - Auto-scaling
+- High-traffic applications with predictable read/write patterns

-- Session storage - TTL support
+- Session storage with TTL expiration

 Read Performance